svaarala/duktape/doc/compiler.rst

 --------

-The compiler component uses a hand crafted recursive descent statement parser, with somewhat tricky handling of a few Ecmascript constructs (like the "for/for-in" statement).
+The compiler component uses a hand crafted recursive descent statement parser, with somewhat tricky handling of a few ECMAScript constructs (like the "for/for-in" statement).
 In contrast, top-down operator parsing is used for parsing expressions (see http://javascript.crockford.com/tdop/tdop.html) which is nice in that it allows single pass parsing while generating mostly